CumulusNetworks/docs/content/guides/production-ready-automation/Integration-Guide.md

 ## Customize Automation and IaC

 Cumulus Networks has provided a scalable and extensible framework to store or encode a data center network configuration and deploy it using Ansible automation.
-IaC is the concept of thinking about your network configuration as a form of source code just like in the software development world.
+IaC lets you think about your network configuration as a form of source code, just like in the software development world.

-Modifying these aspects of the Cumulus Production Ready Automation commands a deep understanding of the underlying technologies that are beyond the scope of this guide, such as Ansible and Ansible roles, jinja2 template engine, and the basics of structuring and representing data using yaml.
-Cumulus Professional services is available to assist you through a process of customizing and operationalizing this Production Ready Automation for your unique requirements.
-Contact your sales representative for more details.

-In a software context, code is “built" to produce “binaries" or executable code specific for the OS and CPU architecture that will run it.
-A compiler is used to render high level human readable code into a format that is understood by the machine.
+In a software context, code is built to produce binaries or executable code specific for the operating system and CPU architecture that run it.
+A compiler renders high level human readable code into a format that is understood by the machine.
 In a network context, the final build product needs to be the flat configuration files running on the network devices that they understand.
-The automation engine used to deploy to the network usually drives what the base IaC code will look like.
-For Cumulus Production Ready Automation using Ansible, the config as code examples are a combination of jinja2 templates and structured variable files in the automation folders.
+The automation engine used to deploy to the network usually drives what the base IaC code looks like.
+For Cumulus Networks Production Ready Automation using Ansible, the configuration as code examples are a combination of jinja2 templates and structured variable files in the automation folders.
 During deployment with Ansible, the templates are populated with values from the structured variable files.
-The process of generating the final configuration from the templates and variables is sometimes referred to as “rendering" the configuration.
+The process of generating the final configuration from the templates and variables is often referred to as rendering the configuration.
 Rendering the configuration during Ansible deployment is similar to the process of compiling and linking source code into an executable file in software development.

 There are a number of ways to implement network configuration or infrastructure as code.
 Flat configuration files are a form code, so the most primitive version of IaC is storing copies of device configuration files.
-This primitive example can even have automated deployment; simply push flat configuration files using your automation tools from the central repository to the devices.
+This primitive example can even have automated deployment; push flat configuration files using your automation tools from the central repository to the devices.
 That is one way to implement automation and IaC, but without realizing many of the scale and efficiency benefits of the solutions.
 In this example, configuration files are still modified individually, per device.

-Customizing the Ansible automation to create or modify roles and modify the playbooks requires proficiencies using Ansible that are out of scope of this guide.
-The core concept in use to provide the granular control of the inventory is based on Ansible roles.
-Refer to the Ansible documentation on using roles {{<exlink url="https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html" text="using roles">}}.
+Modifying aspects of the Cumulus Production Ready Automation for your unique requirements requires a deep understanding of the underlying technologies that are beyond the scope of this guide, such as Ansible and Ansible roles, jinja2 template engine, and the basics of structuring and representing data using yaml.
+Cumulus Professional services is available to assist you through this process.
+Contact your sales representative for more details.

+For information about Ansible and Ansible roles, you can refer to the {{<exlink url="https://docs.ansible.com/ansible/latest/user_guide/" text="Ansible User Guide">}}.

 ## Customize CI/CD

-CI/CD is the next logical step after successfully implementing your version of IaC and thinking about applying the concept of automatically producing builds of your network code for automated testing and verification.
+CI/CD is the next logical step after successfully implementing your version of IaC and applying the concept of automatically producing builds of your network code for automated testing and verification.

 Cumulus Production Ready Automation uses GitLab for CI/CD.
-References for GitLab CI can be found {{<exlink url="https://docs.gitlab.com/ee/ci/README.html" text="here">}}.
-Most CI/CD Guides and references are contextualized for classic software development CI workflows.
-The Cumulus Networks use case of CI/CD for the network is building network simulations as the product of the code is a corner case.
+For information about GitLab CI, refer to {{<exlink url="https://docs.gitlab.com/ee/ci/README.html" text="GitLab CI/CD documentation">}}.

 {{%notice note%}}

+- Most CI/CD Guides and references are contextualized for classic software development CI workflows.
+The Cumulus Networks use case for CI/CD is building network simulations as the product of the code, which is a corner case.
 - Most cloud-based CI tools run inside containers and do not support running Cumulus VX.
 - Cumulus Networks Production Ready Automation with Vagrant and libvirt only supports a single GitLab Runner per GitLab project.

 {{%/notice%}}

-A CI pipeline is made up of stages that are executed in series or connected in a pipeline.
-(One at a time in order until completion).
+A CI pipeline is made up of stages that are executed in series or connected in a pipeline (one at a time in order until completion).
 A CI stage consists of one or more jobs that you can execute in parallel.
 Jobs are individual CI tasks that you design and configure to either pass or fail.
 CI jobs are executed by a piece of software called a GitLab Runner.

 ### GitLab Runner

-GitLab Runner is an agent that you install on the server that is your dedicated simulation host that runs the simulations and testing for CI/CD for your project.
-The GitLab Runner installs like any other software package and uses a unique registration token to connect and register to your GitLab project for your IaC.
+GitLab Runner is an agent that you install on the server as the dedicated simulation host that runs the simulations and testing for CI/CD for your project.
+The GitLab Runner installs like any other software package, and uses a unique registration token to connect and register to your GitLab project for your IaC.

 After you register GitLab Runner to the project, it periodically polls outbound to gitlab.com CI as a service to see if there are any jobs in queue that need to run.
-If it finds a job, it executes it according to the `gitlab-ci.yml` file.
+If it finds a job, it executes according to the `gitlab-ci.yml` file.

 GitLab Runner uses the `shell` executor type.
 There are a unique set of dependencies for building network simulations and heavy system requirements; therefore, Cumulus Networks requires a dedicated runner for the project.
-The shell executor can be thought of as if a user were executing commands on the server from a bash shell.
-Due to this, native bash scripts are used to drive the CI jobs.
+Native bash scripts are used to drive the CI jobs.

 ### Branching Strategy

 Gitlab CI pipelines build dynamically and then execute when code is pushed to the remote repository (normally gitlab.com).
 Different versions of code can exist on different branches as changes move upstream toward `master` and you can control CI pipelines independently and uniquely for each branch in a project.
 This ability to customize pipelines per branch are what allow for different automated workflows as changes are merged into upstream branches.
-For an introduction to the GitLab flow best practices, refer to {{<exlink url="https://docs.gitlab.com/ee/topics/gitlab_flow.html" text="Introduction to GitLab Flow">}}.
+For an introduction to GitLab flow best practices, refer to {{<exlink url="https://docs.gitlab.com/ee/topics/gitlab_flow.html" text="Introduction to GitLab Flow">}}.

 Cumulus Networks recommends the following branching strategy as a simple starting point: